gabrielfalcao/lettuce/docs/reference/terrain.rst

 @after.each_feature
 ^^^^^^^^^^^^^^^^^^^

-this hooks behaves in the same way @before.each_feature does, except by the fact that its ran *after* lettuce run the feature.
+This hooks behaves in the same way @before.each_feature does, except by the fact that its ran *after* lettuce run the feature.

 .. highlight:: python